po1sigala/live/02-Lesson-Plans/Full-Time/07-Week/01-Day/01-Day-LessonPlan.md

 ### 22. Instructor Demo: Validation (5 min)

 * Navigate to `13-Ins_Validation` and run `npm start` from the command line.
 Be sure to change the `.env.EXAMPLE` file into your own `.env` file with your credentials.
-Then demonstrate the following in Insomnia Core:
+Then demonstrate the following in Insomnia:

   * When securing and ensuring the quality of user data, it is important to prevent any bad data from being saved in the database.
 For example, what if a user's password is too short or not secure enough?
 Or what if someone tries to sign up with the same email address twice?

   * 🔑 Let's try to create a new user with the email address in the wrong email format.
-Make a POST request to `localhost:3001/api/users/` and provide the following JSON data as the body of the request in Insomnia Core:
+Make a POST request to `localhost:3001/api/users/` and provide the following JSON data as the body of the request in Insomnia:

     ```json
     {